anushe-ali/ecommerce-bda/README.md

 This project addresses the problem by enabling:

-Continuous data ingestion
+-Continuous data ingestion

-Near real-time analytics
+-Near real-time analytics

-Automatic data lifecycle management (hot vs archived data)
+-Automatic data lifecycle management (hot vs archived data)

 This makes the system suitable for real-time monitoring and decision support.